artie-l/pump-probe-experiment-control/README.md

 When the GUI is displayed, one shall proceed to the establishing the connection between the LIA, Delay Line and computer running the program.

 ## LIA setup
+We will start with the LIA:

+* Verify if the LIA model is **srs830**;
+  - If not, procceed to the ``
+* Verify if it is connected to the computer;
+* Turn ON the LIA;
-We will start with the LIA.
-Verify if it is connected to the computer, and check that you can send and recieve the information via simple RS232 terminal (Thermite, for example https://www.compuphase.com/software_termite.htm#).
+* Check that you can send and recieve the information via simple RS232 terminal (Thermite, for example https://www.compuphase.com/software_termite.htm#).

+Now, let's do a simple connection to LIA via Python:

 1. Navigate to `userdir/gui/` folder and open `tools_initialization.py` in the IDE (Spyder, for example)
 2. Run the `tools_initialization.py` file (F5 in Spyder).